 Are you interested in becoming an Angel Flight East pilot, but still have questions?
 Please review some of our most frequently asked questions below.
 Please contact the AFE office with any additional questions or concerns.

-What is the standard distance of an Angel Flight East mission?
+What is the standard distance of an Angel Flight East flight?

-A. Our missions range from 100-1,000 nautical miles.
-For longer missions, we break them up into 300-nautical mile legs.
+A. Our flights range from 100-1,000 nautical miles.
+For longer flights, we break them up into 300-nautical mile legs.

 Do I need to be IFR certified?